 Installing a roof with asphalt shingles is one of the most

-shingles are the most widely used roofing product in
+shingles are the most widely used roofing product in Northern

-its inception in the early 1900's due to its ease of installation, economic price, and
+adapted since its inception in the early 1900's due to its

-are multiple variations in the asphalt shingle family,
+There are multiple variations in the asphalt shingle family,

 an asphalt equivalent so you can have the advantages of

 asphalt while keeping the look that you love.

 Find out more about the variations of asphalt shingles below:

 A synthetic roof is beautiful and functional.
 They are on

 the high end of the pricing spectrum, but you truly do get